AlexOCrampton/BackLogicApp/README.md

 # Getting Started
 RAndDLogicApp contains a deployable (Azure SQL) database project.
-EmailLogicApp contains a deployable logic app.
-Includes a parameters JSON file to provide details such as the logic app name.
+EmailLogicApp contains a deployable logic app, includes a parameters JSON file to provide details such as the logic app name.
 Requires an Azure Subscription to deploy.